masinde70/AI-for-HealthCare/README.md

 An FDA regulatory pathway for Class II and III devices that is mandated when a predicate device does not exist

 # 3D Medical Imaging
+### Imaging modality: a device used to acquire a medical image
+MRI scanner: Magnetic Resonance Imaging scanner